 Parents in varying financial circumstances may have disagreements about how to handle their children’s medical issues.
 If the parent with final decision-making authority on medical issues wants to have a very expensive and experimental treatment for their child, the other parent might not agree with that.
 Situations such as this can lead to issues with legal custody and questions about who should be able to make those decisions.

-The age of the child can have a large impact on the outcome of a custody case.
+The age of the child can have a large impact on the outcome of a custody case in Georgia.
 When a child reaches the age of 11, Atlanta courts can consider their preference.
 At 14 and older, a child can elect which parent to live with.

 The age of the child can also impact the parents’ visitation schedule.
 For example, if an infant is still breastfeeding, there is probably going to be a different visitation schedule than for a child who is 5 years old.
 Furthermore, older children are more likely to have complicated extracurricular activity schedules, which could create more issues between co-parents during an Atlanta custody dispute.